lruepke/FEM_lecture/_sources/lecture1/fdm_advection.rst.txt

 These equations describe the non-diffusive transport of a concentration :math:`C` with the flow field :math:`\vec{u}`, like, for example, in solute transport.
 If the solute also diffused, there would also be a diffusion term on the right-hand side.

 While these equations look quite "friendly" and a bit simpler than the diffusion equations we have looked at so far, they can actually be a challenge to solve (well).
-Let's explore a fre possible FDM schemes!
+Let's explore a two possible FDM schemes!

 FDM advection schemes